InquilineKea/oldgithub/_posts/agingprotagonist.md

 instructions on how to reconfigure people's actions so they value their time more and sort their actions in order of a framewokr that makes them want to have more of you SO they value their time more (writing more is how you do it, rather than constantly ask for more information)

+You can slowly render your world in a way that minimizes the amount of negative emotion you feel while still convincing the world that it neds tos upport you in your endeavours.
+You have a privilege of resourcefulness that many stressed grad students do not have.
+Use this so you can become the super-valuable protagonist.